Try @eslint-react/kit@beta

 function Component() {

-const id = Math.random(); // Different every render
+const id = Math.random(); // different on every render

 return <div key={id}>Content</div>;